Upemba National Park: History

 Upemba National Park was first established in 1939.
 As with much of the wildlife of the region, in contemporary times the park continues to be threatened by the activities of poachers, pollution, and the activities of refugees and militia.

 There are also a handful of villages in the park.
 In recent years, the park has come under considerable attack from poachers and local militias.
 On 28 May 2004, for instance, the park headquarters in Lusinga came under attack by the Mai Mai militia.
 Several wardens and their families were killed, the headquarters were burned down, and the family of the chief warden was taken hostage.

-On 1 June 2005, the protectors of the park received the Abraham Conservation Award for their role in protecting the rich biodiversity of the Congo River basin.
+The Frankfurt Zoological Society (FZS), who had been involved with the park, decided that they did not want to be involved anymore.
+Robert Muir who was a program director with FZS created an NGO called Forgotten Parks.
+This NGO signed a fifteen year deal in 2017 to partner with the government agency to Upemba.

 In January 2023, the Armed Forces of the Democratic Republic of the Congo launched an operation against Mai Mai Kata Katanga rebels who were hiding in the Kundelungu and Upemba National Parks.

+In 2024 they had their worst year, to date, when two rangers and two community trackers were killed.
+Christine Lain leads the partnership between Forgotten Parks and the government to run the park.
+She blames illegal groups who do not want the park's managers to get too friendly with the local community.

+In 2026 there was a raid on the rangers at Lusinga.
+About twelve of the 256 employed rangers were having a meeting on the morning of 3 March 2026 and they were surrounded by about 80 armed fighters.
+Seven people were killed.
+Foreigners were sparred as the fighters plundered the site as they searched for those on their kill list.
+The vet, Dr Ruth Osodu, was killed because the fighters thought she was from the same heritage as the President.
+She wasn't.